Wendy's Wisdom

 Wendy’s Wisdom – Making Chocolate/Lessons Learned

-In the past, as a coordinator of Renaissance Entrepreneurship Center‘s Business Planning Class, I helped small business entrepreneurs plan their new and emerging small businesses.
+In the past, as a coordinator at Renaissance Entrepreneurship Center, I helped small business entrepreneurs plan and laucnh their emerging small businesses.
 Wendy Lieu, a graduate of the 12-week Business Planning Class, shared her wisdom during a class graduation.
-As of owner of Socola Chocolatier, Wendy Lieu handcrafts delicious artisanal confections and has a vibrant retail and on-line business – in downtown SF and at the SFO Airport.
-Here’s what she shared with the graduates at a recent graduation:
+As co-owner of Socola Chocolatier, Wendy Lieu handcrafts delicious artisanal confections and has a vibrant retail and on-line business – in downtown SF and at the SFO Airport.
+Here’s what she shared about her business ownership experiences.

 Wendy’s Lessons Learned